Concussion and Brain Damage: The “Invisible Injury”

 - Changes in personality or behavior following an accident may also mean that the person suffered a traumatic brain injury

 - New brain damage symptoms may appear days, weeks, or months following an accident.

 - The person has a perfect neurological exam, since this exam does not reveal the neuropsychological deficits associated with traumatic brain injury.

 - The diagnosis of traumatic brain injury, closed head brain injury, or traumatic brain injury is based on the entire battery of tests and the entire examination and not the patient’s answer to one question or series of questions.

-We are New York brain injury lawyers that concentrate our practice on representing victims of post concussion brain trauma.
-While many lawyers and law firms do not appreciate the life long consequences of a mild traumatic brain injury, brain injury lawyer Michael Kaplen and his partner, New York brain injury lawyer, Shana De Caro do–and are prepared to represent you in your brain injury case.
+We are New York brain injury lawyers that concentrate our practice on representing victims of brain trauma.
+While many lawyers and law firms do not appreciate the life long consequences of a mild traumatic brain injury, brain injury lawyer Michael Kaplen and his partner, New York brain injury lawyer, Shana De Caro understand that no two brain injuries are alike.

 Our brain injury attorneys co-author the New York Law Journal outside counsel column on the legal aspects of traumatic brain injury and have co-authored the chapter on neurolaw for the Psychiatric Clinics of North America edition on traumatic brain injury.
 In addition, they have lectured at the grounds of Mt.
 Sinai Medical Center on brain injury and medical malpractice in emergency medicine.